The Pulse of K-Entertainment

 #K-Drama#Romantic Comedy#ENA#K-Drama News#Green Light#Choi Hyun Wook#Jung Chaeyeon

-Jung Chaeyeon is in talks to star opposite Choi Hyun Wook in Green Light, a late 1990s campus rom-com that follows a former baseball standout who enters law school to chase his first love.
-MyDaily first reported the pairing on April 8, while Soompi later confirmed that Choi Hyun Wook's agency Gold Medalist and Jung Chaeyeon's agency BH Entertainment are both positively reviewing the offer.
-That setup alone gives the project a clean hook.
+Jung Chaeyeon is in talks to star opposite Choi Hyun-wook in Green Light, a late 1990s campus rom-com that follows a former baseball standout who enters law school to chase his first love.
+MyDaily first reported the pairing on April 8, while agency responses later confirmed by Soompi said Gold Medalist and BH Entertainment are both positively reviewing the offers.
+That setup gives the project a clean hook immediately.
 One actor whose rise has been built on restless youth roles.
 One actress who has quietly sharpened her dramatic range over the past few years.
 According to the early casting reports, the legal campus setting and baseball backstory are central to the pitch, which is why Green Light already looks like the kind of K-drama casting story worth tracking early.
+It also gives 2027's developing campus slate a period angle that feels more specific than the usual first-love setup.

 What Green Light is about, and why the premise already feels sharp